NumPy Array Join

 When stacking 2D arrays using np.stack(), we can specify the axis parameter to control the stacking behavior.
 If we stack two 2D arrays along axis=0, the resulting array will have a shape of (2, m, n), where m and n are the dimensions of the original arrays.
 Similarly, if we stack them along axis=1, the resulting array will have a shape of (m, 2, n).

-Importantly, if we try to specify an axis that does not exist in the resulting array, a ValueError will be raised.
+If we try to specify an axis that does not exist in the resulting array, a ValueError will be raised.
 For example, if we try to stack 1D arrays along axis=1, a ValueError will be raised as 1D arrays have only one dimension.

-Benefits of using multidimensional arrays in NumPy
+Benefits of Using Multidimensional Arrays in NumPy

-• Multidimensional arrays in NumPy provide efficient storage and access mechanisms.
+Multidimensional arrays in NumPy provide efficient storage and access mechanisms.
 With multidimensional arrays, data is stored contiguously in memory, enabling fast and efficient access to elements.
 This makes it easier to perform operations on large data sets, as accessing specific elements or entire sections of the array can be done quickly, regardless of the size of the array.

-• Broadcasting and vectorization:
+Broadcasting and Vectorization

 Input Arrays

 The numpy.concatenate function is used to combine or merge multiple arrays into a single, larger array.
-This function is particularly useful when dealing with datasets that need to be merged or stacked together to create a unified and comprehensive dataset.
+This function is particularly useful when dealing with datasets that need to be merged or stacked together to create a unified dataset.

 To use the concatenate function, the arrays to be merged are passed as arguments to the function, either as a sequence of arrays or as a single array.
 The function then returns a new array that contains all the elements from the input arrays.

-Description of input arrays for joining
+Description of Input Arrays for Joining

 In NumPy, there are several stack methods available to join arrays.
 These stack methods allow us to combine arrays either horizontally, vertically, or in terms of height.

-• This method horizontally concatenates two or more arrays along the second axis (columns).
+— Horizontal Stacking: This method horizontally concatenates two or more arrays along the second axis (columns).
 The arrays must have the same number of rows.
 The resulting array will have the same number of rows as the input arrays.

 arr1 = np.array([[1, 2], [3, 4]])